RV Water Filters: What To Know Before You Buy

 Regardless of the filter, you’ll make filter and water system maintenance a whole lot easier by installing a shut-off valve on the main water intake line before it reaches the filter.
 This allows you to stop water flow whenever you need to change your filter or any other part of the system without a mess.
 Be sure to install a bypass system as well, so you can continue to use unfiltered water if your filter breaks and you don’t have a replacement on hand.

-The shut-off valve comes in handy for winterizing, too, because it allows you to stop water from flowing into the pipes while you drain what’s already there.
+The shut-off valve comes in handy for winterizing the RV, too, because it allows you to stop water from flowing into the pipes while you drain what’s already there.
 With all the pipes empty, don’t forget to open and empty your RV’s water filter, too.